Robert Mondavi: Awards and honors

 In 1985, Mondavi received the Golden Plate Award of the American Academy of Achievement.

 Robert Mondavi was selected as the Decanter "Man of the Year" in 1989.

 He was inducted into the Junior Achievement U.S. Business Hall of Fame in 1991.

-In 2000 he was awarded an honorary doctorate by Johnson & Wales University.

 In 2002, he received the Order of Merit of the Italian Republic.
 In 2005, he received the Legion of Honour from the French government.

 On December 5, 2007, California Governor Arnold Schwarzenegger and First Lady Maria Shriver inducted Mondavi into the California Hall of Fame, located at The California Museum for History, Women and the Arts.

 He was inducted into the Culinary Institute of America Vintner's Hall of Fame in 2007.
-The election was based upon ballots from seventy wine journalists.
-The decision for their election of Mondavi is for contributions to the wine industry of California during his lifetime.

-Robert Mondavi was awarded the Presidential Gold Medal of the Confrerie de la Chaine des Rotisseurs in December 2006 for his many contributions to the Society.